Application of femtosecond laser shock peening in Nitrogen gas for improvement of corrosion resistance of NiTi alloy in Hank's solution

 analysis was performed in order to establish a correlation between the laser processing conditions and the resulting

 chemical modifications (especially oxidation) in the ultrashort pulse regime.
+As expected, the analysis shows a decrease

 in the period of the LIPSS as the number of pulses increases, while the other processing parameters affect the period